astreum/whitepaper/README.md

 Transactions are ordered by the validator.

-Validators spend ~1 sec computing a delay output from a verifiable delay function.
+Validators spend 1-3 seconds computing a delay output from a verifiable delay function(vdf).

+The vdf difficulty is determined by the time taken to create the previous 100 blocks.

 The creator of a new block is payed a fee of 10^12 `Solar`.